Tibetan Buddhist Colors

 Because blue Motionless Buddha in Buddhism represents the middle position, blue means the middle.
 In Tibetan opera, the blue mask refers specifically to the hunter.

 The most familiar blue color is the so-called Tibetan blue.
-Tibetan blue is mainly used for various angry gods and protector gods in Thangkas and murals that mainly represent religious subjects.
-The color can show the power, majesty, and temperament of the angry gods and protector gods to the maximum extent, with three-dimensional sense.
+Tibetan blue is mainly used for various angry gods and protector gods in Buddhist Thangkas and murals that mainly represent religious subjects.
+The color can show the power, majesty, and temperament of the angry gods and protector gods to the maximum extent, with a three-dimensional sense.
 It's an artistic effect that cannot be represented by any other blue color.
 The patterns on Tibetan door curtains or tents are almost pasted or sewed with Tibetan blue cloth to represent auspiciousness and abundance, which is another meaning and symbol of Tibetan blue in Tibetan folk customs.
 In addition, ancient Bonists regarded the color of the sky as sacred, and the sides of the vests and skirts in the monk costumes were lined with blue brims.
 The inner edge of the Tibetan costume inlaid with blue lines is just adopted from this ancient tradition.